 In summary you could say that the real-time response and focus on more subjective and intuitive responses makes QANDR, compared to Mentimeter, a more appropriate tool to open a real discussion.
 As it is designed for smaller groups, a facilitator will be able to dive deeper and create a qualitative dialog that overcomes the pitfall of a black-and-white discussion.

 Another well known tool is Mural.
 This is a kind of whiteboard solution that allows you to digitally work together.
-You can easily create collective boards and insert different ideas mostly organised as a kind of sticky notes posted on ready-made canvases.
-Mural is popular among professional creatives.
+You can easily create collective boards and insert different ideas mostly organised as a kind of sticky notes posted on ready-made canvases, a function that is also possible with the Brown-Paper module of QANDR.
+Furthermore Mural is popular among professional creatives.
 These are people that also have a certain digital literacy and mostly work together as a team.
-Furthermore Mural is mostly desktop based and therefore used in situations whereby everybody has a laptop in front of them, a situation that in times of Covid, is certainly happening very often.
+And in that context Mural is mostly used on desktop and therefore seen in situations whereby everybody has a computer in front of them, a situation that in times of Covid, is certainly happening very often.

 Although Mural is not difficult we do believe that in certain situations, especially when you want to involve a target group that is not so digital literate, it has a certain threshold in its way to use.
 Participants will always have to navigate themselves inside the canvas, they will have to know how to zoom and understand the way to insert responses on specific spots inside the canvas.
 Everybody in that sense is really going through its own experience, and if you combine this with video conferencing (VC) setup, it becomes even more complicated.
 All participants will have to be able to switch between this VC environment and the Mural canvas, which is all running on the same device.
 So, back to the group that is not so digital literate, which are not creative professionals, and which we believe are part of many participation projects, we believe Mural is not the best environment.
 Instead of doing a deep dive on the subject that you like to discuss, you as a facilitator, will end up helping you participants learn how to use the tools, where to click and what to do.